SirArthurio/sirarthurio/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Full-Stack developer
 - Currently learning Web Development by Self
 - I’m currently open for an Intern or a new job opportunity.